learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Student Acknowledgement
 ~~~~~~~~~~~~~~~~~~~~~~~
-Similar to the teacher acknowledgement module, this module will force students to agree to some conditions (ie a code of conduct) during student registration.
+Similar to the teacher acknowledgement module, this module will force students to agree to some conditions (e.g. a code of conduct) during student registration.

 Generic program links
 ~~~~~~~~~~~~~~~~~~~~~
-We've added the ability to use generic links that redirect to the most recent/current program (the one that is latest in time).
+We've added the ability to use generic links that redirect to the most recent/current program of a given program type (the one that is latest in time).
 The links are of the form ``[site].learningu.org/[tl]/[one]/current/[view]``, where ``[site]`` is the specific chapter site; ``[tl]`` is "teach", "learn", "manage", "volunteer", or "onsite"; ``[one]`` is the program type (e.g. "Splash", "Sprout", "HSSP"); and ``[view]`` is the specific page/view (e.g. "teacherreg", "studentreg", "dashboard", etc).
 Further arguments can be included after the view if they are normally included for that view.

 Program Creation and Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Simplified interface to select modules when creating or modifying a program.
+- Simplified the interface to select modules when creating or modifying a program.
 Now users check boxes about what functions you need rather than choosing modules by name, and most modules are automatically selected.
 - Only relevant and non-redundant modules are displayed on the main program management page (admin portal).
 - Added a page where you can modify all of the settings for a program (``/manage/[one]/[two]/settings``), including settings associated with the program itself, teacher registration, and student registration.
 - Added a page where you can modify the tag settings for a program (``/manage/[one]/[two]/tags``), with documentation and defaults for every tag.